alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 ---

 ```
-Version: 1.1.4
+Version: 1.1.6
-Cleaned up references, noted some issues for further work.
+Edited to include figures and a bit more detail on plots / workflow 10.02.20.
 ```

-We have made available software and a web application aimed primarily to benefit users who need to analyze spatial patterns of defects in panel-structured images formed out of sub-panels arranged in an architecture which can vary from one site to another.[^1]
+_DetectorChecker_ is an R package and a web application for users who need to analyze spatial patterns of defects in images.
+These images can be _panel-structured_, which is to say, composed of sub-panels arranged in an architecture which can be specified by the user.
-The primary use-case concerns people who are responsible for high-value digital detector screens used in X-ray computerised tomography (XCT), where defects arise due to high radiation flux;
+Primary intended beneficiaries are people responsible for high-value digital detector screens used in X-ray computerised tomography (XCT), where defects arise due to high radiation flux.
-more generally the sotware will be useful for analysis of defects in other panel-structured arrays, for example solar panels or very large display screens.[^2] To maximize accessibility and to avoid any requirement to engage with a specific software environment, we have created a web application which provides the principal features of the software in standalone form.
+More generally the software can be used to analyse defects in other panel-structured arrays, for example solar panels or very large display screens.
+To maximize accessibility and to avoid any requirement to engage with a specific software environment, we have created a web application which provides the principal features of the software in standalone form.
 The web application also affords the possibility of engaging with our team in extended analysis of defect patterns as they evolve over time.

-[^1]:
-  USE A MORE ACTIVE VOICE IN STARTING PARAGRAPH!

-[^2]:
-  *DESCRIBE PANEL-STRUCTURED ARRAYS BETTER, AND BE MORE SYSTEMATIC IN HOW TO REFER TO THEM LATER.

 Digital detector screens are crucial high-value components of imaging systems used throughout modern science  and engineering systems, particularly in X-ray computerised tomography (XCT).